RicinApp/Ricin/README.md

 - [Paying us a Bounty](https://www.bountysource.com/teams/RicinApp)
 - **Bitcoin:** btc.ricin.im (OpenAlias) or [3L7B6XAQM27uxfRK8wUQ4fsfja832EKweM](https://blockchain.info/address/3L7B6XAQM27uxfRK8wUQ4fsfja832EKweM)
 - **Litecoin:** ltc.ricin.im (OpenAlias) or [LUDFUqvZkjXCvaroNiap5vXHzMGeTB8F8x](https://bchain.info/LTC/addr/LUDFUqvZkjXCvaroNiap5vXHzMGeTB8F8x)
-- Backing an issue via Bountsource to make people able to work on it full-time! :)
+- Backing an issue via Bountysource to make people able to work on it full-time! :)

 # Translate
 Ricin uses Transifex in order to maintain Localization and enable users to help us translating it in their native language.
 Here's a graphic about the translations' state:

 ![Translations state for Ricin](https://www.transifex.com/projects/p/ricin/resource/ricinpot/chart/image_png)

 ## How to translate
 In order to make a translation, please create an account on Transifex, then [go to this page](https://www.transifex.com/ricinapp/ricin/ricinpot/) and select the language you want to translate it.
-Transifex will redirect you to a page where you'll have to translate Ricin's strings.
+Transifex will redirect you to a page where you'll be able to translate Ricin's strings.

 **Please respect the following rules while translating:**
 - Always use the same markup as the original string.
-- Don't remove trailing spaces, they are needed for Ricin to display text correctly.
+- Don't remove trailing spaces if any, they are needed for Ricin to display text correctly.
 - Please try to translate using similar words, don't use funny words.
 - Write the sentences in an imperative way.
+- Translations will be reviewed string by string and parts of it could be rejected it the above rules are not respected.

-# Vala resources to get started
+# Discover Vala
 Before clicking on any link below, you must know what Vala is and why it is so powerful and easy to use: [What is Vala?](https://wiki.gnome.org/Projects/Vala/About)

 - [Official Vala website](https://live.gnome.org/Vala)